fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

                        `PLATFORM_HMAC_KEY`, with read/write permissions provided
                        only to the  FDO user.
    - data/Secure.blob: This file is encrypted using `PLATFORM_AES_KEY`, with
-                       read/write permissions provided only to the  FDO user
+                       read/write permissions provided only to the FDO user.
    - data/raw.blob: This file is not protected using cryptography but must have read/write permissions provided only to the FDO user.
    - data: This directory must be read or written only by the FDO user. <br>
    Affected file(s): <br>
    - `cmake/blob_path.cmake`